Church of the Heavenly Rest - New York City

 Construction of the present church began on All Saints' Day in 1926, as designed by Hardie Phillip of Mayers, Murray & Phillip, the successor firm to Bertram Goodhue Associates.
 Phillip designed a distinctive but stripped-down neo-Gothic building with Art Moderne elements that contrast broad areas of Indiana limestone with large open areas filled with delicate Gothic tracery.
 The main entrance on Fifth Avenue is anchored by two squat towers between which are an enormous stained glass window and sculpture by Lee Lawrie.
 The focal point of the interior is the limestone reredos, designed by Earl N. Thorp and carved by Edward Ardolino, which rises 50 feet behind the altar and frames the rose window.
 Strong piers along the side aisles continue uninterrupted to support the ribbed vaulting, resulting in a wide and vast nave.
 The church seats about 1100 people in pews that were designed to hold only six persons each.
 The $3,200,000 church complex, which includes a parish house and community center, was dedicated on Easter Day 1929.
 Of the many sculptures planned for the new church, about two thirds were never executed, due in part to financial difficulties brought on by the Depression.

-In August 1993, an electrical fire destroyed the organ console, choir stalls, woodwork, and two stone arches in the chancel.
-Firemen were able to ventilate the church in order to save the windows.
-Over a period of several years, the church interior and organ were cleaned and restored.
-The original lighting fixtures, which were indirect and dim — prompting the fond but irreverant nickname of "Celestial Snooze" — were upgraded in 2004 to include new chandeliers.
+In the early hours of Saturday, August 7, 1993, a three-alarm electrical fire destroyed the organ console, choir stalls, woodwork, and two stone arches on the south side of the chancel.
+Amazingly, the firemen were able to ventilate the church in order to save the windows, but the intense inferno coated the interior and all furnishings with a thick layer of black soot.
+Over a period of several years, the church interior and organ were cleaned and restored, and a sealant was applied to the Guastavino vaulting tiles and Akoustolith walls in an effort to improve the dry acoustic.
+The original lighting fixtures, which were indirect and somewhat dim — prompting the fond but irreverant nickname of "Celestial Snooze" — were replaced with custom-designed pendants in 2004.

 Organ Console - Church of the Heavenly Rest, NYC